Aikku93/ulc-codec/FormatSpecs.md

     y[n] =  Sum[X[k]*Cos[(n+1/2 + N/2 + N*2)(k+1/2)*Pi/N], {k,0,N-1}]
          = -Sum[X[k]*Cos[(n+1/2 + N/2      )(k+1/2)*Pi/N], {k,0,N-1}]

 The windowing function used is a sine window, with the overlap amount based on the block size scaled by the nybble at the start of the block (see the `Overview` section).
 To use a different window, the MDCT and IMDCT functions of the source code must be modified to accomodate such (this is not too difficult, and only involves loading the sine/cosine values with appropriate data).
+Note that using a sine window allows reuse of the DCT coefficients table, whereas a different window cannot reuse these coefficients and so needs double the storage space.